A fundamental dichotomy for definably complete expansions of ordered fields: Natural fragments and asymptotic extraction

 It is left to show that $E_d=B$.
 Towards a contradiction suppose there is $e \in E_d \setminus B$.
 By Fact \ref{minmax} there is a maximal $l \in B$ smaller than $e$.
 Since $l<d$, $l+1 \in B$.
 Since $l \in B$ and $e \notin B$, $l+1<e$.
-A contradiction against the maximality of $e$.
+A contradiction against the maximality of~$l$.
 Hence $E_d = B$. \end{proof}

+It is worth pointing out that until this point only the additive structure of $\K$ has been used.

 \begin{prop} Let $D$ be an unbounded natural fragment.
 Then $\<D,+,\cdot,<\>$ is a model of first-order Peano arithmetic.
-Moreover $\K$ defines a discrete subring. \end{prop} \begin{proof} Let $D$ be an unbounded natural fragment.
+Moreover, $D \cup -D$ is a definable discrete subring of~$\K$. \end{prop} \begin{proof} Let $D$ be an unbounded natural fragment.
 We first show that $D$ is closed under addition.
 Suppose not.
 By Fact \ref{minmax} we can take $d\in D$ minimal such that there is $e \in D$ with $d+e \notin D$.
+Clearly, $d \neq 0$.
 Since $d$ is minimal, $(d-1)+(e+1) \in D$.
 A contradiction.
 Hence $D$ is closed under addition.
-Now suppose that $D$ is not closed under multiplication.
-Again take $d\in D$ minimal such that there is $e \in D$ with $d\cdot e \notin D$.
-By minimality of $d$, $(d-1)\cdot e \in D$ and hence $(d-1)\cdot e +e \in D$.
-Hence $D$ is closed under multiplication.
-Since every definable subset of $D$ has a maximum by Fact \ref{minmax}, $\<D,+,\cdot,<\>$ satisfies the first-order induction axiom.
-Hence $\<D,+,\cdot,<\>$ is a model of first-order Peano arithmetic.\\